How much money do you need?

 As mentioned above, the better place to put your emergency fund is somewhere you can easily withdraw.
 Many people wonder where to put the emergency fund in the Philippines.
 In choosing a facility for your funds, ensure that it is:

-• Safe from market risks;
+• Safe from market risks

-• Easy to access and always available;
+• Easy to access and always available

-• Income earning.
+• Income earning

 Typically, the best place to put your emergency fund is in a savings account or a money market fund.
+Here are some of the best places to consider for your emergency fund:

-The Savings Account
+👉 The Savings Account

 Savings account in a bank is the first option to put in the emergency fund.
 Aside from the fact that you can easily withdraw your funds from the bank, it is safe from the risks of the market.
 You can also earn passively through its interest rates.